 eCommerce merchants (and CMS users, for that matter) are a high-value target for online criminals.
 Often run by people who aren’t security experts, unpatched eCommerce stores can be infected with malware, and used to send spam.

 Blacklist providers take what may seem like a harsh view here.
 If spam is sent through an IP, it may be blocked.
 It doesn’t matter that the IP’s legitimate user had no malicious intent.
 The IP now has a reputation as a source of spam.

 Of course, that’s a problem for the eCommerce merchant and the web hosting company, which has a limited number of IP addresses at its disposal.

 Stopping Spam At The Door

-An outgoing spam filter is the only viable solution.
+An outbound spam filter is the only viable solution.
 It’s almost impossible to guarantee that a hosting platform won’t be used to send spam.
-However, it is possible to monitor all outgoing mail.
+However, it is possible to monitor all outbound mail.
 Dealing with the problem before it hits the open internet and triggers its anti-spam immune response.